from-explore/Porto/README.md

 Actions represent the Use Cases of the Application *(the actions that can be taken by a User or a Software in the Application)*.

-Actions are the main classes that hold and/or orchestrate the business logic of the Application. *(They MAY do all the job internally or call some services to help to do the job)*.
+Actions do not hold business logic.
+They orchestrate the Tasks to perform the business logic of the Application.

-Actions take Data Structures as inputs, manipulates them according to the business rules and output a new Data Structures.
+Actions take Data Structures as inputs, manipulates them according to the business rules through the Tasks and output a new Data Structures.

-Actions SHOULD NOT care how the Data is gathered or how it will be represented.
+Actions SHOULD NOT care how the Data is gathered, how it is manipulated or how it will be represented.

 By just looking at the Actions folder of a Container, you can determine what Use Cases this Container provides.
-And by looking at all the Actions you can tell what your Application can do, and what features are implemented so far.
+And by looking at all the Actions you can tell what your Application can do.

 #### Principles:
 - Every Action SHOULD be responsible for doing a single Use Case in the Application.
-- An Action MAY call multiple Services.
-(They can even call Services from other Containers as well).
-The Services only exist to handle the reusable code of the Actions.
+- An Action MAY call multiple Tasks.
+(They can even call Tasks from other Containers as well).
-- An Action MAY retrieves data from Services and pass data to another service.
+- An Action MAY retrieves data from Tasks and pass data to another Task.
 - Actions MAY return data to the Controller.
 - Actions SHOULD NOT return a response. (the Controller job is to return a response).
 - An Action SHOULD NOT call another Action.
 Because this doesn't make logical sense.
 - Actions are mainly used from Controllers.
 However, they can be used from Events, Commands or other Classes.
-But they SHOULD NOT be used from other Actions or from Services.
+But they SHOULD NOT be used from other Actions or from Tasks.
 - Every Action SHOULD have only a single function named `run()`.
-- Containers MAY have an Action per functionality "feature".

-<a id="Services"></a>
+<a id="Tasks"></a>
-## A : Services
+## A : Tasks

-The Services classes exist to only hold the reusable code of the Actions.
-(Whenever a piece of code needs to be reused by another Action it should be placed as a Service).

-Services hold business logic like Actions but unlike Actions every Service is responsible for only a single job.
-*(While an Action is responsible for doing an Application Use Case from A to Z, the Service is responsible for doing a detail that could be reused by other Actions)*.
+The Tasks are the classes that holds the business logic.
+Every Task is responsibile for little part of the logic.

 #### Principles:
-- Every Service SHOULD have a single responsibility (job).
+- Every Task SHOULD have a single responsibility (job).
 - An Action MAY receive and return Data.
 (Actions SHOULD NOT return a response, the Controller job is to return a response).
-- A Service SHOULD NOT call another Service.
+- A Task SHOULD NOT call another Task.
 Because that will cause a big mess.
-- A Service SHOULD NOT call an Action.
+- A Task SHOULD NOT call an Action.
 Because your code wouldn't make logical sense.
-- Services are mainly called from Actions.
+- Tasks are mainly called from Actions.
 (They could be called from Actions of other Containers as well).
-However, they can be called from Events, Jobs, Commands and other classes except the ones mentioned above.
-- A Service may contain more than one function but the functions must be logically related and explicitly named "example: `FindUserService` can have 2 functions `byId` and `byEmail`".
-In case a service has a single function it can be named `run`.
+- A Task may contain more than one function but the functions must be logically related and explicitly named "example: `FindUserTask` can have 2 functions `byId` and `byEmail`".
+In case a Task has a single function it can be named `run`.
-- A Service SHOULD NOT be called from Controller.
+- A Task SHOULD NOT be called from Controller.
 Because this leads to non-documented feature in your code.
-It's ok to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling different functions of the same Service".
+It's ok to have a lot of Actions "example: `FindUserByIdAction` and `FindUserByEmailAction` where both Actions are calling different functions of the same Task".

 <a id="Models"></a>